SixLabors/docs/articles/polygonclipper/polygonsandcontours.md

 ```

 Those helpers are especially useful when you are staging input, culling broad regions, or preparing geometry for a later clip or stroke pass.

+## Practical Guidance

+- Store source geometry in one consistent coordinate space before clipping.
+- Treat returned polygons as region results, not as a promise to preserve input contour order.
+- Inspect `Depth` and `ParentIndex` when exporting to formats that need exterior and hole rings separately.
+- Use bounding boxes for broad-phase rejection before expensive geometry work when you have many polygons.